Stripe PHP Payment Integration Guide

 ]);

-Store the refund ID from the response in your database.
-After a refund is issued, update your order record accordingly and notify the customer with the expected timeline for the funds to appear on their statement — typically 5 to 10 business days depending on the card issuer.
+Store the refund ID in your database and update the order record.
+Notify the customer of the expected timeline for funds to appear on their statement, typically 5 to 10 business days depending on the card issuer.

 Testing Your Integration